Robbertvermeulen/wordpress/README.md

 ...
 ```

 > This is useful to modify if you are using a Linux device to run this image and your UID is not 1000.
-Editing this argument will edit the UID and GID inside your container to match the UID of your local machine.
+Editing this argument will edit the UID and GID for the user inside your container to match the UID of your local machine.

 You can then run `docker-compose up --build -d` to build and run your container with the new argument values.